-Top court paves way for same-sex marriage in Taiwan
+Taiwan step closer to being first in Asia for same-sex marriage

 "I support marriage equality.
 Every person should be able to look for love freely, and freely seek their own happiness."

+One of the requests was filed in 2015 by Chi Chia-wei, a veteran gay rights activist who has spent more than half his life fighting for marriage equality in Taiwan, according to the island's official Central News Agency (CNA).

+The other request was filed by the Taipei city government the same year after three same-sex couples lodged an administrative lawsuit against the government when their marriage registrations were rejected, CNA reported.

 Elsewhere in Asia, the LGBT community has been facing increased persecution.
-South Korea has been cracking down on gay armed service members, while in Indonesia gay men have been facing more restrictions, with a recent raid on a gay sauna party and two men caned for having homosexual sex in the conservative province of Aceh.
+South Korea has been cracking down on gay armed service members, while in Indonesia gay men have been facing more restrictions, with a recent raid on a gay sauna party and two men being caned for having homosexual sex in the conservative province of Aceh.

 Japan does not recognize same-sex marriage, although a handful of cities and wards have legalized same-sex partnerships.
 However, LGBT people are not protected from discrimination under Japanese law.